gohjy/gohjy/README.md

 Here are some of my projects:
 - [Directed](https://gohjy.github.io/directed/home), a simple redirect service that prevents [URL-change phishing attacks](https://www.iamstobbs.com/insights/you-spelled-it-wrong-exploring-typo-domains).
+- [nushbus (NUSH Bus Timings)](https://gohjy.github.io/nushbus), which provides a simple way for NUSH students to check the arrival timings of buses around the school.
 - My [NUSH GPA Calculator](https://gohjy.github.io/nush-gpa-calc), based on @nushhw's simpler one, calculates the grade point average of a student, pulling data from...
 - [nush-pos-data](https://github.com/gohjy/nush-pos-data), which is a JSON-format dataset of Programme of Studies information generated using the [nushPOSextractor](https://github.com/Walnit/nushPOSextrator) tool.
 - [base-css](https://github.com/gohjy/base-css) is a set of CSS styles that I find useful, intended as a "reset stylesheet".